 These fleece jackets are ideal all year-round and can help protect you from the elements as you ascend higher above sea level.
 In winter, they make for a perfect under layer to keep you warm, while in the warmer parts of the year, they’ll keep you dry even when it feels like you’ve embarked on a trek across the sun.
 No hiker – or even just anyone who likes to get outside – should be without a fleece jacket, so lace up your hiking shoes and check out what we’ve got for you.

-The Best Fleece Jackets
+The Best Fleece Jacket

-Perfect for mountain life, this Arc’teryx Covert Cardigan is a top quality option for those looking for high altitude fleece jackets.
+Perfect for mountain life, this Arc’teryx Covert Cardigan is a top-quality option for those looking for high altitude fleece jackets.
 Designed with performance in mind, it still maintains a casual design that’s as acceptable to rock when standing on top of the world as it is celebrating your ascent in the bar at the end of a long trek.

 With it, you’ll get clean lines and a relaxed fit which is tight enough to keep out most wind and other elemental assaults, but also loose enough to give you that essential breathability for a comfortable and cool expedition.
 This breathability also gives moisture the chance to escape, instead of being trapped between skin and sleeve, preventing sweat from cooling your body down when you need the opposite, especially at high altitudes.